How to fund your PIPS

 How to claim PIPS expenses

 It is vital that you keep all receipts and other evidence of expenditure for accommodation and travel that you have paid for in advance and whilst you are on your PIPS.
 Expenditure cannot be reimbursed without sufficient evidence.
 Evidence for accommodation will include things like a formal rental agreement with your landlord and receipts for payment, either monthly or in one lump sum.
 Evidence for travel includes things such as confirmation of payment of train fares and copies of tickets or car mileage.
-An additional piece of evidence useful for all types of expenditure is a scan of your bank statement – For data protection purposes, make sure you only show us the items we need to see and that you cover up any information that is not relevant to your PIPS claim.
+An additional piece of evidence useful for all types of expenditure is a screenshot or photo of your bank statement – For data protection purposes, make sure you only show us the items we need to see and that you cover up any information that is not relevant to your PIPS claim.

 If you are undertaking your PIPS abroad, you will need to convert your expenses payments into pound sterling (£/GBP).
 In this case, you need to provide evidence of the exchange rate at the time of the financial transaction.
 This evidence could be, for example, a screenshot of a currency converter website, including the date.